-2.7 General coordination activities
+2.6 General coordination activities

-2.7.1 General coordination
+2.6.1 General coordination

-The general coordination includes the following recurring activities: preparation of the Single Programming Documents (SPDs), reporting on the past activities (Consolidated interim (H1) and annual activity reports), coordination of Discharge process and report to the Discharge Authority, participation in the EU Agencies' Network, coordination of the audits (by the European Court of Auditors (ECA), including independent auditors and the European Commission Internal Audit Service (IAS)), implementation of the Internal control framework, including risk management, as well as the BEREC Office internal and external communications.
+The general coordination includes the following recurring activities: preparation of the Single Programming Documents (SPDs), reporting on the past activities (Consolidated interim (H1) and annual activity reports), coordination of discharge process and report to the Discharge Authority, participation in the EU Agencies' Network, coordination of the audits (by the European Court of Auditors (ECA), including independent auditors and the European Commission Internal Audit Service (IAS)), implementation of the Internal control framework, including risk management.

-Objective Objectives, marca Delivery of BEREC Office planning and reporting documents within the set deadlines and smooth running of activities linked to audit management, budgetary discharge, internal controls and risk management Expected results 1) Timely preparation of the following documents: g documents: Single e programming doc uments Consolidated Interim (H1) and Annual Activity Reports (CIAR and CAAR) Other horizontal docume nts requested 2) Timely transmission of information to the Discharge Authority, ECA, the IAS and the independent auditors; Implementation of the internal control framework and risk management at appropriate level; 4) Provision of clerical and other support services.
-Indicators Latest result Target Year 2023 Means and frequency of verification Compliance with legal deadlines or deadlines for submission of documents to MB ordinary meetings 2021: 100% of FR deadlines are met 100 % of FR deadlines are met CIAR, CAAR, management meetings (if and when relevant) Number of IAS audit recommendations 2021: N/A 39 2023<3 CIAR, CAAR,
+Objective documents withi activities linker n the set deadlines anning and reporting s and smooth running of anagement, budgetary sk management Expected results 1) Timely preparation of the following documents: • Single programming docu uments Consolidated Interim (H1) and Annual Activity Reports (CIAR and CAAR) Other horizontal documents requested Timely transmission of information to the Discharge Authority, ECA, the IAS and the independent auditors; Implementation of the internal control framework and risk management at appropriate level; 4) Smooth operation of the Agency via the implementation of the Headquarters' Agreement/Service level agreement with the Government of Latvia.
+Indicators Latest result Target Year 2023 Means and frequency of verification Compliance with legal deadlines 2021: 100% of 100 % of FR CIAR, CAAR, or deadlines for submission of documents to MB ordinary meetings FR deadlines are met deadlines are met management meetings (if and when relevant) 2.
+Number of IAS audit recommendations 2021: N/A 48 2023<3 CIAR, CAAR,